ladenberger/aps-maven-plugin/README.md

 		...
 ```

-The plugin will look for the following files in your Maven WAR project based on the configuration shown above:
+The plugin will look for the following stencil filed template files in your Maven WAR project based on the configuration shown above:

 ```
 src